-Our team has run resorts, opened independents, managed multi-location groups, and operated F&B programs inside stadiums.
+Our team has run resorts, opened independents, and managed multi-location groups.
+We've cornered world champions, promoted fight cards, and packed stadiums.
+We've toured with legends, produced for Live Nation and AEG, and built rooms where music lives.
 Every person at this table has done the job — not studied it.

 Most operators don't lose money on the menu.
 They lose it on the invoice.
-Broadliner pricing drifts, contracts expire without anyone noticing, rebates sit unclaimed, and the people running the floor don't have time to audit a 300-page price book.
+Pricing drifts, contracts expire, rebates sit unclaimed — and nobody running the floor has time to audit a 300-page price book.
 We do.
-Through our partnership with Clear Hospitality Network — a procurement network managing over $30 billion in annual spend across 1,500+ suppliers and 300,000+ benchmarked SKUs — we walk into operations spending $1M+ a year with Sysco, US Foods, or GFS and show you exactly what you're leaving on the table.
+Through our partnership with Clear Hospitality Network — a procurement network managing over $30 billion in annual spend — we show you exactly what you're leaving on the table.
 No vendor changes.
 No disruption.
 Just real dollars back.

 Cost Recovery